percona/pbm-docs/docs/installation.md

-# Quickstart Guides
+# Quickstart Guide

 Percona Backup for MongoDB (PBM) is an open source and distributed solution for consistent backups and restore of [MongoDB sharded clusters and replica sets](details/deployments.md).
-[Read more :material-arrow-top-right:](index.md).
+[Read more](index.md).

 Find the list of supported platforms for Percona Backup for MongoDB on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.